SACOG/GIS-tools/OSM/OSM-quick-guide.md

 OGR2OGR does not have any nice clean commands to convert from some non-OSM file (e.g. shapefile, GeoJSON, GPKG, etc.) _to_ an OSM or PBF file.

 To create a new OSM file from a non-OSM file or set of files, you must acquire JOSM and install the Open Data plugin for it.
-Specifically[Download JOSM](https://josm.openstreetmap.de/wiki/Download).
+Specifically [Download JOSM](https://josm.openstreetmap.de/wiki/Download).
 Unfortunately documentation is not good on this.
 We will update this section once we have more information available.

 # Automating OSM conversions via python